Beginner's Guide To Gold

-> When you buy digital gold, you don't have to accept the delivery of the actual metals.
-All transactions are independently verified, with a ledger that permanently records proof of purchase.
+When you buy digital gold, you don't have to accept the delivery of the actual metals.
 Your gold remains in storage at a secure vault, eliminating the need to ship your metal.
 You still have the option of redeeming your digital holdings for physical coins, bars, and rounds.
 If you are ready to sell your assets, you just sign into your online dashboard and the transaction is completed in minutes.

-> How to Start Gold Investing with OneGold
+How to Start Gold Investing with OneGold

 With a deep understanding of precious metals unmatched in any competing partnership, APMEX and Sprott came together with a shared vision for the evolution of precious metals ownership.
 OneGold is the result of the knowledge, experience, and resources of these two globally recognized partners.